Who is eligible and how to apply for the UAE's 10-year golden residency visa

 Thousands of residents have been receiving their long-term residency visa, but how can you get one?

-The golden card is a long-term residency programme announced by Sheikh Mohammed bin Rashid, Prime Minister and Ruler of Dubai, in May.
-Not long after its launch, more than 400 investors and businesspeople, including some of their families, had already been granted the visa, with dozens more receiving it each day.
+The golden card is a long-term residency programme announced by Sheikh Mohammed bin Rashid, Prime Minister and Ruler of Dubai, in May, 2019.
+Not long after its launch, more than 400 investors and businessmen, including some of their families, had already been granted the visa, with dozens more receiving it each day.

 Sheikh Mohammed said 6,800 investors and residents, worth an estimated Dh100 billion, and from 70 countries, were chosen to receive the visa.

-The idea is to create an attractive investment environment in the UAE, to encourage business development and draw in new talent.
+The idea is to create an attractive investment environment in the UAE, which further encourages business development and draws in new talent.

 Long-term residents who have contributed to the country’s development are also being rewarded for their loyalty and encouraged to continue investing in the UAE.